Lincoln Steffens: In popular culture

-Lincoln Steffens is mentioned in the Danny Devito movie Jack the Bear (1993).
+Lincoln Steffens is mentioned in the Danny DeVito movie Jack the Bear (1993).

 Lincoln Steffens is mentioned in the 1987 novel The Bonfire of the Vanities by Tom Wolfe.

 Characters on the American crime drama series City on a Hill, which debuted in 2019, make numerous references to Lincoln Steffens.

 The Autobiography of Lincoln Steffens is the favorite book of one of the members of The Group in Mary McCarthy's 1963 novel of the same title.

 Autobiography of Lincoln Steffens is mentioned in the Joseph McElroy novel Women and Men.
-And it is mentioned as a favorite by Marilyn Monroe in her Autobiography "My Story" (she reads it during the making of 'All About Eve' and is warned by Joseph L Mankiewicz to not tell anyone due to possible Communist ties).
+And it is mentioned as a favorite by Marilyn Monroe in her Autobiography "My Story" (she reads it during the making of All About Eve and is warned by Joseph L. Mankiewicz to not tell anyone due to possible Communist ties).

+Lincoln Steffens is a somewhat frustrated witness to the political intrigue of the remapping of Europe following WW1 in the 1940 novel World's End by Upton Sinclair.
+In World's End, Sinclair refers to Steffens as a muckraker.
+The same label has been assigned to Sinclair himself.